SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 **Two Handy Variants**

-This optimal holding can be further modified to variants expanding to other uses cases in drawdown management as well.
+This optimal holding can be further modified to variants that suit other use cases in drawdown management as well.

 Firstly, it can be extended to the case of drawdown defined by absolute amount of wealth.
 In scenarios where investors aim to retain at least K dolloars, the optimal holding can be modified slightly to account it.
 Essentially it is equivalent to replace the constraint on floor from the stochastic $$M_t$$ to a constant K, leading to the safe cusion change from $$W_t - \alpha M_t$$ to $$W_t - K$$ and risk aversion adjustment from $$(1 - \alpha)A + \alpha$$ to $$A$$.